rdcj-research/rdcj-research.github.io/index.md

 ### **Epistemology and Scientific Method**
 My work rethinks knowledge systems through harmonic principles, focusing on frameworks that bridge logic, intuition, and cultural cognition.

-- **The Fretless Mind**
-  A treatise reframing epistemology as a *harmonic process*—balancing contradiction, recursion, and resonance.
-  - Explores "intentional geometry" as a bridge between formal logic and creative cognition.
-  - Proposes harmonic axioms for resolving paradoxes in symbolic AI.

 - **Catalogue of Epistemological Foundations**
   A **neutral taxonomy** of knowledge theories across history, cultures, and disciplines: